Kafka CDC Explained and Oracle to Kafka CDC Methods

 CDC identifies and captures changes happening in database tables at the row level and sends the relevant changes to a data streaming bus.
 The Debezium connector enables you to connect to the database and get updates from the stream of events happening at source.
 The connector captures transactions including schema and data changes into Kafka Topics.
 These can be further used by streaming ETL pipelines or replication tools.
 Oracle CDC: 13 things to know

 Debezium uses Oracle’s LogMiner component (included in Oracle database utilities) to ingest change events with its user-friendly yet sophisticated interface for querying redo log files.
 At the beginning the Debezium Oracle Connector executes a consistent initial snapshot of the database to generate a complete history of the database.
 After that the Debezium connector carries on streaming from the position it reads from the current SCN (system change number) in the redo log.
-More on the Debezium Oracle Connector
+Connect Oracle to Databricks and Load Data the Easy Way

 Third party Oracle Kafka Connector for CDC: BryteFlow